Olatubosun/rocksdb.docs/Building-on-Windows.md

 ```

 # Method 2 (Win10 + Visual Studio 2017/2019)
 This is a very simple step-by-step explanation of how I was able to build RocksDB on Microsoft Windows 10.
-It should be very easy for users who uses vcpkg to install RocksDB but vcpkg build RocksDB as a shared library by default.
-There are only two things we need to do after we have installed vcpkg already.
+It should be very easy for users who uses vcpkg to install RocksDB.
+However, vcpkg build RocksDB as a shared library by default.
+There are two things we need to do since we have installed vcpkg already.

 ## Step 1
 * `cd %home%\vcpkg\ports\rocksdb`, %home% is the path where you installed your vcpkg